v-rajagt/IntuneDocs/intune/configuration/device-features-configure.md

 For more information on developing an SSO app extension, watch [Extensible Enterprise SSO](https://developer.apple.com/videos/play/tech-talks/301) on Apple’s web site.

-The Single sign-on app extension feature applies to:

-- iOS 13.0 and newer
-- iPadOS 13.0 and newer
-- macOS 10.15 and newer

 > [!NOTE]
 > The **Single sign-on app extension** feature is different than the **Single sign-on** feature:
 >